 2. Click View Conversation to see your message history with a test contributor.

 Contributors are usually happy to provide additional feedback but are not compensated for answering follow-up questions through the Message Center.
-It’s the contributor's discretion on whether or not they respond.
+It’s the contributor's discretion as to whether or not to respond.
 Find more information about how to message contributors here.

 Need more information?
 Read these related articles.